 Hunger Relief

-We are Committed to Providing Nutrient-Rich Food to Those in Need
+Providing Healthy, Fresh Produce to Those in Need

 Charitable food donation is fundamental to Land’s Sake’s history.
 In the 1970s, Weston’s Youth Office funded Green Power Farm, and began growing food for lower income families.
 In 1991, Green Power Farm came under the auspices of Land’s Sake, and Weston’s Conservation Commission formally established a hunger relief program, under which the WCC annually contracts a local farm to grow and locally donate $25,000 of produce, and conduct educational programming.